This program is delivered only through Prince William Sound College.

 |Avalanche Theory II|

 A minimum of 60 credits is required for the degree.

-- understand and explain the benefits of outdoor recreation for individual and community well-being (as measured by course assignments and an internship journal)
+- Explain the benefits of outdoor recreation for individual and community well-being.

-- successfully evaluate risks associated with outdoor activities and identify methods to reduce and/or mitigate those risks (as measured by course assignments)
+- Evaluate risks associated with outdoor activities and identify methods to reduce and/or mitigate those risks.

 - Demonstrate proficiency in technical backcountry skills necessary for outdoor recreation professionals in the student’s area of interest.